 DOM-based XSS simply means a cross-site scripting vulnerability that occurs in the DOM (Document Object Model) of your site rather than in HTML.
 In reflective and stored cross-site scripting attacks, you can see the vulnerability payload in the response page.
 In DOM-based cross-site scripting, the HTML source code and response of the attack will be exactly the same, i.e. the payload cannot be found in the response.
 It can only be observed at runtime or by investigating the DOM of the page.

 Imagine the page

-ocument.write("<b>Current URL<b> : " + document.baseURI);
+document.write("<b>Current URL</b> : " + document.baseURI);

-One of the biggest differences between DOM Based XSS and Reflected or Stored XSS vulnerabilities is that DOM Based XSS cannot be stopped by server-side filters.
-The reason is quite simple; anything written after the
+One of the biggest differences between DOM-based XSS and reflected or stored XSS vulnerabilities is that DOM-based XSS can never be stopped by server-side filters.
+The reason is quite simple: anything written after the